tesseract-ocr/tessdoc/TrainingTesseract-4.00.md

 lines are drawn to show the peak output for each character, and the character itself is drawn to the right of the line.

-The other two windows worth looking at are `CTC Outputs` and `CTC Targets.` These show the current output of the network and the targets as a line graph of strength of output against image x-coordinate.
+The other two windows worth looking at are `CTC Outputs` and `CTC Targets`.
+These show the current output of the network and the targets as a line graph of strength of output against image x-coordinate.
 Instead of a heatmap, like the `Output` window, a different colored line is drawn for each character class and